 Day 1: Arrival and Santa Cruz de La Palma

-Day 2: West coast, Poris de Candelaria and kayaking
+Day 2: West coast, Porís de Candelaria and kayaking

-Day 3: Caldera de Taburiente
+Day 3: Caldera de Taburiente National Park

 Day 4: Roque de los Muchachos and stargazing